geudde/attic-chest/pages/04.season-3/14.meeting-35/06.pen/docs.md

 <div class="author">Miss Porden</div>

-In Law it long has been enacted
+In law it long has been enacted
 For benefit of deeds transacted,
 If to a nuisance you repair,
 The nuisance may continue there
 But if you you the nuisance came
-By Law, you might dislodge the same
+By law, you might dislodge the same
 &emsp;Hence I declare, to bid me budge
-The Pencil’s claim is nought but fudge
+The pencil’s claim is nought but fudge
 While I, from long possession’s right,
 Might turn it out of window quite.

 And sure my qualities would claim
 A larger share of well-earned game
-In all his Glory, Homer lives
+In all his glory, Homer lives
 While Zeuxis scarce in name survives
 &emsp;But as I’m a good-natured pinion
 I will allow a joint dominion
 And when I feel to rest inclined
-The Pencil may relieve the mind.
+The pencil may relieve the mind.

 Plumina Valentina